Updated Mar 2026

 Best for: Businesses, remote teams, managers

-You get: App usage, website activity, screenshots, productivity categories, start/end times, and team reports
+You get: App usage, website activity, screenshots, productivity categories, start and end times, and team reports

 Main limitation: Requires installation on Windows PCs